RedChimera/IWD2EE/readme.md

 Sorcerers: Sorcerers get slightly slower spell growth and slightly slower access to new spell picks.
 They will no longer hit their peak at level 20 and then experience near-zero growth.

---Looser Alignment Restrictions for Classes--
+## Looser Alignment Restrictions for Classes

 Even IWD2's very broad class system can be restrictive in some ways, mostly in the lawful/chaotic axis.
 This component loosens a few of the restrictions, allowing certain classes to be compatible with more alignments: